bigskysoftware/_hyperscript/www/docs.new.md

   Click Me
 </button>

+The `put` command can be used in the following ways:

+ * `put content before me` - puts the content in front of the element
+ * `put content at the start of me` - puts the content at the beginning of the element
+ * `put content at the end of me` - puts the content at the end of the element
+ * `put content after me` - puts the content after the element

 This flexibility is why we generally recommend the `put` command when updating content in the DOM.

 ##### <a name="set_attributes"></a>[Setting Attributes](#setting_attributes)